sagemath/trac_to_gh/Issue 6314.md

 # Issue 6314: optional doctest failure -- many failures in linear_codes related to wtdist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6314

 Original creator: was